 A violation of s.
-481(2) of the Act of failing to respond to a demand for information is one of strict liability.
-Meaning that, in order to be found guilty, the AIC must prove that the Demand was properly constructed and delivered to the certificate holder.
-Once the AIC has proven that the Demand was sent, the onus then shifts to the agent to demonstrate that all reasonable steps were taken to avoid making the offence.
-There is no requirement that the AIC prove that the agent's failure to respond was intentional.
+481(2) of the Act is one of strict liability.
+Meaning that, in order to be found guilty, the the AIC has proven that the Demand was served, the onus then shifts to the agent to demonstrate that all reasonable steps were taken to avoid making the offence.
+There is nothing that requires the AIC to prove that the Agent's failure to respond was intentional.